davecats/channel/README.md

 ## Domain and variables

-This code is spectral, which means that the variables of the simulation are Fourier-transformed in the stream- (x) and span-wise (z) directions.
-The domain is therefore three-dimensional; however, one dimension (the y-direction, wall-normal) refers to physical space, whereas the other two (x and z) refer to a Fourier domain.
+The simulation domain is three-dimensional; however, one dimension (the y-direction, wall-normal) refers to physical space, whereas the other two (x and z) refer to a Fourier domain.
+In other words, this code is spectral, as the unknowns of the simulation are Fourier-transformed in the stream- (x) and span-wise (z) directions.
 Consider for instance the velocity field; this is a four-dimensional array with indices:
 ```FORTRAN
 V(iy,iz,ix,ic) !
 FORTRAN order or column-major order
 ```